tommasobertagnin/algorithms/README.md

 # algorithms
-JavaScript implementations from the Algorithms 4 book http://algs4.cs.princeton.edu/
+JavaScript version of the algorithms from the book http://algs4.cs.princeton.edu/